CauaClaytonMarques/CauaClaytonMarques/README.md

 * 🌱 I'm currently studying Web Development and Systems Analysis and Development at Cruzeiro do Sul.

 * 💻 I'm looking for my first job opportunity.
-My dream is to one day work as a Front-End Developer.
+My dream is to one day work as a ABAP Developer.

 </p>